A Survey on Uncertainty Quantification Methods for Deep Learning: Introduction

 \section{Introduction}

-Deep neural network (DNN) models have achieved remarkable success in computer vision, natural language processing, as well as science and engineering domains \cite{pandey2022transformational,lecun2015deep,deng2009imagenet}.
-Existing popular DNN models can be largely regarded as a deterministic function, which maps the input features to a target prediction through hierarchical representation learning \cite{bengio2013representation}.
-While these DNN models often achieve strong performance in overall prediction accuracy, it is also well-recognized that they sometimes make unexpected, incorrect, but overconfident predictions, especially in a complex real-world environment \cite{reichstein2019deep}.
-This can cause serious consequences in high-stake applications, such as autonomous driving \cite{choi2019gaussian}, medical diagnosis \cite{begoli2019need}, and disaster response \cite{alam2017image4act}.
-In this regard, a DNN model should be aware of what it does not know in order to avoid overconfident predictions.
-For example, in the medical domain, when DNN-based automatic diagnosis systems encounter uncertain cases, a patient should be referred to a medical expert for more in-depth analysis to avoid fatal mistakes.
-In an autonomous vehicle, if a DNN model knows in what scenarios (e.g., bad weather) it tends to make mistakes in estimating road conditions, it can warn the driver to take over and avoid potential crashes.
+Deep neural networks (DNNs) have achieved remarkable success in computer vision, natural language processing, and scientific and engineering domains \cite{lecun2015deep,deng2009imagenet}.
+Most existing DNNs can be viewed as deterministic functions mapping input features to target predictions through hierarchical representation learning \cite{bengio2013representation}.
+While DNNs can achieve high accuracy, they sometimes make unexpected, incorrect, yet overconfident predictions, especially in a complex real-world environment \cite{reichstein2019deep}.
+This has serious consequences in high-stakes applications, such as autonomous driving \cite{choi2019gaussian}, medical diagnosis \cite{begoli2019need}, and disaster response \cite{alam2017image4act}.
+In this regard, a DNN model should be aware of what it does not know.
+For example, in the medical domain, when a DNN-based automatic diagnosis system encounters an uncertain case, it should refer the case to a medical expert for more in-depth analysis to avoid fatal mistakes.
+In an autonomous vehicle, if a DNN model knows in what scenarios it tends to make mistakes in estimating road conditions (e.g., bad weather), it can warn the driver to take over and avoid potential crashes.

-"Knowing what a DNN model does not know" comes down to placing appropriate uncertainty scores in its predictions, also called uncertainty quantification (UQ).
+Recognizing what a DNN model does not know requires assigning appropriate uncertainty scores to its predictions, also called \emph{uncertainty quantification} (UQ).
 Uncertainty in DNNs may come from different types of sources, including data uncertainty and model uncertainty \cite{yarin2016uncertainty}.
-Data uncertainty (also aleatory uncertainty) is an inherent property of the data, which originates from the randomness and stochasticity of the data (e.g., sensor noises) or conflicting evidence between the training labels (e.g., class overlap).
+Data uncertainty (also aleatoric uncertainty) is an inherent property of the data, which originates from the randomness and stochasticity of the data (e.g., sensor noises) or conflicting evidence between ground truth labels (e.g., class confusion).
 Data uncertainty is often considered irreducible because we cannot reduce it by adding more training samples.
-Model uncertainty (also epistemic uncertainty), on the other hand, comes from the lack of evidence or knowledge during model training or prediction for a new test sample, e.g., limited training samples, sub-optimal DNN model architecture or parameter learning, and out-of-distribution (OOD) samples.
+On the other hand, model uncertainty (also epistemic uncertainty) comes from a lack of evidence or knowledge during model training or inference, e.g., limited training samples, sub-optimal DNN model architectures or parameter learning algorithms, and out-of-distribution (OOD) test samples.